guscoutinho/harvard-geneds/README.md

 # *Harvard Geneds*
-CS50 (Introduction to Computer Science) Final Project.
+CS50 Final Project.
 Harvard Geneds was developed alongside Bia Marinho and Marcia Lagesse

 ## How to Compile